alpatania/AHBA_microarray_Mapper/README.md

 ```
 with `name_gene_list` is one of (`dopamine`, `richiardi`, or `full`)

 The file `shortest_path.py` can be run with any output from `run.py` and `selection.py`.
-In the paper we only looked at the outcomes from the dopamine related mappers, but it can be run on any other one.
+In the paper we only looked at the outcomes from the dopamine related mappers, but it can be run on any other output.

+### Dependencies
+An up-to-date Python 3.5 distribution, with the standard packages provided by the anaconda distribution is required.
+In particular, the code was tested with:
+pandas (__version__) etc